unknwon/buildkite-flaky-reporter/README.md

 # buildkite-flaky-reporter

-HTTP server for reporting flaky tests on Buildkite
+HTTP server for reporting flaky tests on Buildkite.
+In addition, the reporter could also be used to notify when the job is canceled.

 ## Configuration

+By default, it is located in current directory as `app.ini`.
+Or use `-config` flag to specify another one.

 ```
 addr = localhost:4222